SirCipher/UNDERSEA/docs/tutorial1.rst

             agent.state().transitionTo(AgentState.State.ACTIVE);
         }

 All services must implement the :code:`AgentService` interface in order to be able to be registered.
-In this interface, exists much of the functionality that the :code:`ServiceManager` uses to manage services effectively.
+In this interface exists much of the functionality that the :code:`ServiceManager` uses to manage services effectively.
 For example, the service :code:`RaftNodeImpl` requires a number of services in order for itself to function correctly and these are defined by overriding the :code:`AgentService#requiredServices` method which the :code:`ServiceManager` will ensure are registered during its startup procedure.
 In addition to this, some services may require a long time to startup and transition to a running state but the :code:`ServiceManager` only allows for a certain transition timeout period to elapse, this can be overridden by :code:`AgentService#transitionTimeout`.
 In order to initiate the aforementioned process, the :code:`Agent` is started by :code:`serviceManager.startServices()` and requires transitioning to an active state: :code:`agent.state().transitionTo(AgentState.State.ACTIVE)`

 Clients
 +++++++